ipfs/ipfs/README.md

 #### Project Oranization

 * [ipfs](https://github.com/ipfs/ipfs) master repo, intro, and news
-* [faq](https://github.com/ipfs/faq) Frequently Asked Questions, and answers.Look at the issues
 * [community](https://github.com/ipfs/community) Community Discussions and documentation on community practices
 * [pm](https://github.com/ipfs/pm) Community Sprints and Project Management

 #### Get Help!

-* [faq](https://github.com/ipfs/faq) Frequently Asked Questions, and answers.Look at the issues
+* [FAQ](https://github.com/ipfs/faq) Frequently Asked Questions, and answers.
+All questions are posed as GitHub issues.
 * [support](https://github.com/ipfs/support) Support and Help with running IPFS.
 Post an Issue and we will help there or route you.

 #### Documents